Summer Wars: Screenings and release

 Summer Wars premiered in Japan on August 1, 2009.
 The film was distributed in South Korea by CJ Entertainment where it premiered on August 12.
 Cathay Organisation released Summer Wars in Singapore on February 25, 2010.
 Mighty Media released the film in Taiwan on June 4, 2010.
 The film was released by Eurozoom in France on June 9, 2010.

 Summer Wars had its North American premiere on February 26, 2010, as the opening night event of the annual New York International Children's Film Festival with director Mamoru Hosoda in attendance.
 Hosoda answered audience questions following the film's screening through an interpreter.
 Hosoda and a producer subsequently appeared at the Massachusetts Institute of Technology (MIT) Comparative Media Studies Program on March 1, 2010, where they offered a public screening free of charge and answered questions.
 The film was also screened at the IndieLisboa Film Festival.
 The debut screening in Australia was on June 14, 2010, as part of the Sydney Film Festival.
 It also screened at Melbourne International Film Festival on August 8, 2010.
 The Leeds International Film Festival showed the film on November 20, 2009, and the English dubbed version of the film premiered at the New York International Children's Film Festival on November 20, 2010.
 At Otakon 2010 Funimation Entertainment announced that a limited release of the film would begin in theaters on December 3, 2010, at the Gene Siskel Film Center.

 To celebrate the 10th anniversary of the release of Summer Wars, Studio Chizu announced in November 2019 that a 4DX version of the film would be shown in select theaters in Japan beginning on January 17, 2020.

+The film received a theatrical one day 4K re-release in Australia on January 15, 2026 alongside The Girl Who Leapt Through Time and Wolf Children by Sugoi Co, followed by followed by Home Entertainment and Digital releases of all 3 films in February 2026 featuring Collector’s Edition and Steel-Book Blu-Ray and UHD Blu-ray editions being available for the first time in Australia.